|

 In his preface Zhu Quan refers to commentary by Zhang Hua, author of the Bowu Zhi, and by the poet Song Yu.
 Zhu Quan's sources seem to be rather different from those quoted in the Yuefu Shiji entry for Bai Xue.
 (See also the YFSJ on Yang Chun.)

-Other collections and historical records show that melodies on this theme were contuously played since ancient times.9
+Other collections and historical records show that melodies on this theme have continued to be played since ancient times.9

 When reading the stories of the origins of Bai Xue one should keep in mind that these are mainly for their literary and historical associations, and have little to do with the actual origins of any surviving melody.
-Of this we can only say that the Yang Chun published in 1425 CE was copied from an earlier source, perhaps 13th century or earlier; it does not seem possible to say with certainty what if any revisions might have been made between the earlier tablature and 1425, or what editing Zhu Quan himself may have done.
+Of this we can only say that, whereas the Yang Chun published in 1425 CE was apparently copied from an earlier source, perhaps 13th century or earlier, this Bai Xue may also have an ancient source but Zhu Quan found someone (or more than one person) who actively played it.
+As for the transmission of Bai Xue, it does not seem possible to say with certainty what if any revisions might have been made between any possible earlier tablature and 1425, or what editing Zhu Quan himself may have done.

 Shi Kuang (Master Kuang) was perhaps the most famous musician in ancient China, said to have been music master to Duke Ping of Jin in the 5th C. BCE.
 Huainanzi (a book attributed to the court of Liu An (d.
 122 BCE), says that when Shi Kuang played Bai Xue strange birds descended, accompanied by wind and rain.